18F/handbook/_pages/performance-management/mid-year.md

 Supervisor checklist | Coming Soon
 [HR Links](https://corporateapps.gsa.gov/hr-links/) | Submitting performance reviews
 [Fix HR Links Google Chrome Login Issue](https://docs.google.com/document/d/13j6e8bAVSWFSNNkqmU2hMfwXOCBsi49d_2EqvL3aKXE/edit?usp=sharing) | Instructions for clearing HR Links site cache

+## Union requirements for mid year performance reviews

+  * **AFGE Union members:** a rating is required for each critical element of the performance plan and you must also inform the employee whether his/her overall performance to date remains consistent with the summary rating received on the last annual rating of record.
+  * **NFFE Union members:** a rating is NOT required for each critical element but you must inform the employee whether his/her overall performance to date remains consistent with the summary rating received on the last annual rating of record.
+It is recommended that manager comments are documented in the GSA Elements Summary section.
+  * **Non-union employees:** a rating and/or comments is not required.

 --------------------------------------------------------------------------------